contextmap/contextmap/README.md

 - **Component type** is based on the property contextmap.scan.componentType from the package.json file, its value can be `MICROSERVICE`, `MICROFRONTEND`, `GATEWAY` or `LIBRARY` if not available then it falls back to the default value `MICROFRONTEND`

+If you want to extend the overview and include custom information, then add a property `contextmap.scan.overviewDecisionRecord` to the package.json file, with the filename of the markdown file which needs to be included.

 #### Subscribed REST API
 The subscribed REST API is scanned at compile-time.